dbwrush/qperf_cli/README.md

 ## Building From Source

-If the pre-compiled binaries don't work on your machine, or you're using a platform like macOS or ARM-based devices, you can build `qperformance` from source.
+If the pre-compiled binaries don't work on your machine, or you're using a platform like macOS or ARM-based devices, you can build `qperf_cli` from source.

 ### Prerequisites